-- Changing the mindset as physicians and advisors in the way they view medical exam.
+- Changing the mindset as physicians and advisors in the way they view the medical exam.

-- Learning the physical exam on your first year at medical school.
+- Learning the physical exam in your first year at medical school.

-- Physical exam as part of the medical school curriculum.
+- The physical exam as part of the medical school curriculum.

 - Students entering the wards and seeing physicians, their mentors barely examining people at all.

 - Electronic medical record duties.